Maria Manaseina: Neuroscience

 Her work had a great impact on the scientific community and many scientists replicated her model:

 In 1896, the American psychologists George T.W.
-Patrick and J. Allen Gilbert conducted the first sleep deprivation experiment on humans (Studies from the psychological laboratory of the University of Iowa: On the effects of loss of sleep, G.T.W.
-Patrick & J. Allen Gilbert.

-Psychological Review 3 (5):469-483 (1896)).
-Later, in 1898, Italian investigators Lamberto Daddi and Giulio Tarozzi and, separately, Cesare Agostini, expanded Manàsseina’s findings by conducting detailed histopathologic and anatomic analyses of the puppies' brains.
+Patrick and J. Allen Gilbert conducted the first sleep deprivation experiment on humans.
+In 1898, Italian investigators Lamberto Daddi and Giulio Tarozzi and, separately, Cesare Agostini, expanded Manàsseina's findings by conducting detailed histopathologic and anatomic analyses of the puppies' brains.